-Commercial General Liability insurance protects your business from liability arising from claims of damage or injury.
-Often, General Liability insurance is required by landlords, financial institutions, industry regulations, or even your clients.
+How do small businesses get prepared for the unexpected?
+General Liability (GL) insurance protects your or your client’s businesses from liability arising from claims of damage or injury.
+Often, General Liability insurance is required by landlords, financial institutions, industry regulations, or even commercial clients.

 All of these scenarios would be covered by General Liability insurance.
 This type of insurance protects your small business from claims of damage done to a third party — your customer, a bystander, or any other non-employee.

 It’s reasonable to assume that you’re not in the business of purposely harming customers or destroying their property, but accidents happen.
 No matter how careful you are, some things just can’t be prevented.

 Unfortunately, you can still be held liable for damages and injuries sustained following the unexpected.

 General Liability Insurance shifts that liability to your insurer and away from you and your business.
 Your GL policy pays for the costs borne by the injured party — such as repairs or medical expenses — and the defense of your business in the event of litigation.

 In essence, General Liability Insurance can keep you in business in situations when you’d be otherwise forced to close and liquidate.

 GL insurance is especially important for small businesses that: